 In this article, we here at I&E wanted to take a moment and discuss how purchasing a life insurance policy for your child can actually be one of the best decisions you can make for him or her and their financial future, provided that you decide to purchase the “right” kind of life insurance.

-Most the time, when folks purchase a life insurance policy for a child, its just so that there will be a death benefit in place heaven forbid anything were to happen for him or her.
+Most the time, when someone purchases a life insurance policy for a child, its so there will be a death benefit in place if heaven forbid anything were to happen to the child.

-Probably isn’t all that bad of a decision, but given the fact that there is so much more that can be done for your child by purchasing the “right” kind of life insurance for him or her, it seems silly to invest the time and energy to simply purchase a small life insurance policy on your child that he or she will probably never need, particularly as they get older.
+And this probably isn’t all that bad of a decision, but given the fact that there is so much more that can be done for your child by purchasing the “right” kind of life insurance for him or her, it seems silly to invest the time and energy to simply purchase a small life insurance policy on your child that he or she will probably never need, particularly as they get older.

 So, with this in mind, let’s take a closer look into why it might be a good idea to purchase a life insurance policy on your child and how in doing so, you could actually be starting his or her journey towards financial independence.

-Here is the basic premise of this article: life insurance for children is not so much about a death benefit as it is about a properly designed cash value life insurance policy which creates incredible LIVING benefits presently and down the road for your child.
+Here is the basic premise of this article: life insurance for children is not so much about a death benefit as it is about properly designed cash value life insurance policies which creates incredible LIVING benefits presently and down the road for your child.